cheoljun95/streaming.braindecoder/README.md

 pip install -r requirements.txt
 ```

-* The checkpoint of our main model should be in `model_ckpts/tm1k.ckpt`
+* The checkpoint of our main model should be in `model_ckpts/tm1k.ckpt`, and checkpoints for pretrained language models and vocoder should be under the `data/pretrained_modules` and `data/vocoder`, respectively.

 ## Download Dataset